 Hiking isn’t the first thing you usually think of when you think of Hawaii: you think of blue ocean as far as the eye can see, bottomless piña coladas, and snorkeling.
 All of those activities are totally valid, but it would be a travesty to go to Kauai without experiencing the hiking trails.

 The Napali Coast on the North Shore hosts some of the best hikes in the entire world, and I would 100% recommend doing a day hike there if you have the time.
-But if you’re staying on the South Shore and looking for a more accessible and feasible hike, I’d recommend the hiking trails in Waimea Canyon.
+But if you’re staying on the South Shore and looking for a more accessible and feasible hike, there’s one hike in particular that I’d recommend in Waimea Canyon.